iOS4ever/iOS4ever.github.io/_posts/2015-12-4-fifteenth-post.md

 **Tip of the Week 3**:

-As promised, I wrote a blog last week about gender equality.
+As promised, I wrote a blog post last week about gender equality.
 I really did it for myself as a reminder of why I do what I do, but if you’re interested, feel free to click [here](http://ios4ever.github.io/fourteenth-post/).